-As a Lecturer, Dr Kushnir is involved with a range of modules and research activities at Nottingham Institute of Education.
-Dr Kushnir’s aim across all of her teaching is to equip students with the core subject knowledge and encourage students to develop critical thinking and understanding of a politicised and complex nature of the link between education and the social order.
+Dr Kushnir is involved with a range of research and teaching activities within the Nottingham Institute of Education and beyond, cooperating with colleagues from other universities in the UK and internationally.
+She is a qualitative researcher with an interdisciplinary research background.
+Dr Kushnir also contributes to UG and PG teaching and supervision at Nottingham Institute of Education.
+Her aim across all of her teaching is to equip students with the core subject knowledge and encourage students to develop critical thinking and understanding of a politicised and complex nature of the link between education and the social order.

 Dr Kushnir joined the Nottingham Institute of Education in 2018.
 She previously worked at the University of Sheffield as a University Teacher in Social Policy and a Research Associate on the EU funded Jean Monnet MIGRATE project.
 She also taught online at Nazarbayev Intellectual Schools in Kazakhstan.
 Prior to that, Dr Kushnir had been teaching and supervising students on UG and PG Programs in Education and Social Policy at the University of Edinburgh.
 Dr Kushnir also completed her PhD at Edinburgh.
 Her project was focused on analysing the process of the recent higher education reform in Ukraine (i.e. the Bologna reform) and examining Bologna as a case of Europeanisation in the post-Soviet context.

 - Post-Soviet transition;

 Kushnir, I. and Spowart, L. (2021).
 University teacher development courses in the UK neoliberal higher education context.
 Education in the North, 28.2, 164-170.